 Research project title

 The working title of this research project is ‘National Health and Medical Research Council (NHMRC) partnership project: National implementation trial of evidence-informed workplace sitting reduction intervention’.

 Other organisations involved

 - Deakin University.

-The BeUpstanding website has a range of resources, research papers and reports on the benefits of reducing sedentary time.
+- BeUpstanding website has resources and research on the benefits of reducing sedentary time.

 For more information on this research project, email firstname.lastname@example.org.